The Problem Space: A Cautionary Prologue

 technologies, or new paradigms for modeling information – information that no longer

 finds its natural form as page image or text?
-What if a (possibly cyclic) graph rather than an
+What if a (possibly cyclic) graph rather

 XML tree becomes the mental idiom for structuring digital content –- even